 Global Health Pathway (GHP)

-The Global Health Pathway (GHP) is designed for students interested in careers dedicated to improving global health disparities.
+The Global Health Pathway (GHP) is designed for medical students interested in careers dedicated to improving global health disparities.
 Students complete coursework, service projects, and international experiences designed to meet the following learning objectives:

 - Develop an awareness of the key diseases affecting health in developing countries, and the health systems in which these diseases are treated.